Spousal Maintenance

 Applying for Spousal Maintenance

-An application for Spousal Maintenance must be made within 12 months of your Divorce becoming final.
+An application for Spousal Maintenance must be made within 12 months of your Divorce becoming final (if married) or 24 months after the date of separation (if a de facto couple).
 If not made within that time, you will need to seek the leave of the Court.

 Matters that may be taken into account by the Court in assessing whether an Order for Spousal Maintenance should be made include: